 Cryptocurrencies are another major component of fintech.
-By definition, cryptocurrencies are digital currencies that rely on encryption technologies to regulate and verify transactions and the creation of new units of currency.
+These are digital currencies that rely on encryption technologies to regulate and verify transactions and to create new units of currency.

-According to Coinmarketcap.com, there are 1,944 cryptocurrencies with the top five in terms of market cap include Bitcoin, Ethereum, XRP, Bitcoin Cash and EOS.
+According to CoinMarketCap, there are 7,458 cryptocurrencies, with the top five in terms of market cap being bitcoin, ethereum, XRP, Tether and bitcoin cash.

-Michael Sonnenshein of Grayscale Investments described to INN that bitcoin is a type of “digital gold” because many investors view bitcoin as a store of value.
-In fact, the rise of bitcoin has recently posed the question of whether or not it will become its own global currency over the next few years.
+Michael Sonnenshein of Grayscale Investments told INN that bitcoin is a type of “digital gold,” because many investors view bitcoin as a store of value.
+The release of Facebook’s Libra whitepaper has shown the potential for this digital currency to emerge as a global currency over the next few years.

-A report from Greenwich Associates reveals that 72 percent of institutional investors with nearly US$80 billion of aggregated assets under management believe cryptocurrencies have a place in the future and plan to increase their exposure to this market within the next five years.
+A report from crypto asset insurance company Evertas reveals that 90 percent of institutional investors with nearly US$80 billion of aggregated assets under management believe cryptocurrencies have a place in the future and plan to increase their exposure to this market within the next five years.

-Blockchain, the technology underlying bitcoin, is also gaining a following in its own right as financial institutions seek out more opaque and efficient methods of verifying and recording transactions.
+Blockchain, the technology underlying bitcoin, is also gaining a following in its own right as financial institutions seek out more efficient methods of verifying and recording transactions.

-A report from PWC say that 84 percent of the organizations have at least some involvement with blockchain and no one wants to be ‘left behind’.
+A report from PWC states that 84 percent of the 600 organizations it surveyed have at least some involvement with blockchain technology, because no one wants to be left behind.